 The best definition of business in the restaurant industry that I’ve heard is "to profitably create experiences that are so compelling that customer loyalty becomes assured."

 In order to create these compelling experiences profitably, your focus must become people not the numbers.
 When you take care of your people, they will take care of your numbers.
-Want proof?
-If you increase your customer retention rate by 5%, your profitability can increase by 75%.

 2. Remember: It Starts at The Top.